randy3k/remote-atom/README.md

 # Installation
 Remote Atom can be easily installed using the Atom package manager.
-On the remote server, we need to install [rmate](https://github.com/aurora/rmate).
+On the remote server, we need to install [rmate](https://github.com/aurora/rmate) (this one is the bash version).
+You don't have to install it if you have been using `rmate` with TextMate or Sublime Text.
 It is the same executable for TextMate and Sublime Text.
-You don't have to install it if your Textmate/Sublime Text setup is correct.
 If not, it can be installed by running this script (assume that you have the permission),

 ```bash
 curl -o /usr/local/bin/rmate https://raw.githubusercontent.com/aurora/rmate/master/rmate